skip navigation

 Rules

 Knowing the general rules of the game is obviously important for coaching.
 Take some time to review and learn the rules for the level you are coaching.
-The rules for our Rookies, Coach Pitch, Minors, and Majors division are put together and maintained by AYS&B. For all other levels AYS&B follows the rules of the Chippewa Valley Baseball League "CVBL" and the Chippewa Valley Girls Fastpitch League "CVGFL"

 Find the current rules here.